According to Larry's List, painting is one of the most popular media found in collections.…

 Art and inflation over time

 Art has historically proven to be a good investment, even so, that it outperformed gold during extreme inflation in the 1970s to 1980s.
 Then again, after the largest recession in 2020, the global art market recovered strongly with aggregate sales reaching $65.1 billion.
 This only shows that unlike stocks, bonds, and other traditional asset classes that can be affected by market fluctuations, art retains its value over time.
-Perhaps this is due to the fact that the value of the art market is determined based on aggregate sales of fine art by dealers and auction houses.
-Not to mention that value in many art pieces is largely based on sentiment and not so much on the intrinsic value of the asset such as real estate and cryptocurrency.
+Perhaps this is because the value of the art market is determined based on aggregate sales of fine art by dealers and auction houses.
+Not to mention that value in many art pieces is largely based on sentiment and not so much on the intrinsic worth of the asset such as real estate and cryptocurrency.

 Art collectors and their soaring wealth